 Regular bodywork of some kind for a distinct window of time should be helpful in reducing distressing symptoms.
 Under this category is also physical therapy, acupuncture...The list starts there.
-The higher in severity the symptoms the more often you can go, such as once a week for a month or two if necessary.
+The higher in severity of the symptoms the more often you may need to go, such as once a week for a month or two if necessary.

 For long-standing neck pain, please also see Chronic Pain Recovery in Six Steps.

-Twice a day, lay on your bed so that your head is leaning off the edge of the bed.
-Have it be a gentle stretch, not so severe that you can't stand it.
+Once or twice a day, lay on your bed so that your whole body is on the bed and only your neck and head is starting lean off the edge of the bed.
+You decide how much.
+Find out how much of your head is a gentle stretch, not so severe that you can't stand it.
 Its really important to come out of the stretch very carefully - gently scooching down toward your feet with the neck relaxed and supported.
 Then roll to the side as in #3 Getting out of bed.

 If you are experiencing pain, lessen the angle of the stretch.
 Baby steps preferred over leaps of flexibility.

-Start at 2-5 minutes at a time for a week.
-Move up to 5 minutes, twice a day for a week or two and then move up to 10 minutes twice a day.
+Start at 2-3 minutes at a time for a week.
+Move up to 5 minutes, once a day and continue for a total of 6-9 weeks.
 The muscles in the front of your neck will change.
 They have to.
-This will allow the neck a gradual but persistant change.
 Consistent effort is key.
 If you forget or drop-off, just pick up again with full effort, no worries.
-Allow for 6 weeks of this exercise.

-Click on the image to learn a gentle core training.
+This Sitting Butterfly exercise has you covered.
+Click on the link or image to learn a gentle core training.

-For most of us, there is also slouching forward in the upper and lower body that lets our postural muscles go lax and weak, having little left to support us as they are intended.
+For most of us, when we sit, there is also slouching forward in the upper and lower body that lets our postural muscles go lax and weak, having little left to support the neck as they are intended.